 Nebraska Volleyball's Harper Murray and Dani Busboom Kelly discussed the latter's coaching outfits in a light-hearted moment.
-Kelly has been pregnant with her second child but she promised to not wear 'pregnancy blazers' during coaching the Cornhhuskers.
+Kelly is pregnant with her second child, but she promised not to wear 'pregnancy blazers' while coaching the Cornhuskers.

 Nebraska Volleyball welcomed Dani Busboom Kelly after John Cook stepped down from the head coaching role after 25 years of serving the Cornhuskers.
-Murray and her teammates had a successful start to the season by earning 22 straight wins in the beach volleyball season.
-Now, as they are preparing for the NCAA season, the Huskers are also getting familiar with their new coach, Kelly's coaching styles.
+Murray and her teammates had a successful start to the season, earning 22 straight wins in the beach volleyball season.
+Now, as they prepare for the NCAA season, the Huskers are also getting familiar with their new coach, Kelly's coaching style.

-In a recent press conference, Murray spilled beans about cracking jokes with her teammates about Dani Busboom Kelly's debut outfit.
+In a recent press conference, Murray spilled the beans about cracking jokes with her teammates on Dani Busboom Kelly's debut outfit.

 "Honestly, the main thing they'll be excited for is Dani.
 We've been making jokes with her about, like, what her outfit's going to be, because she's been stressing about that for a while."